robertyoung2/luis-batch-test-scraper-public/README.md

 Function to log the user into their Luis platform account.
 Executes the following step:

-* Navigates to the Luis home page, in this implementation www.eu.luis.ai is used.
+* Navigates to the Luis home page, in this implementation www.luis.ai is used.
-* Clicks on the 'Sign in" button'.
+* Clicks on the 'Sign in' button.
 * On the sign in page, enters the users account email address and clicks 'Next'.
 * Then enters the password associated with this account and clicks 'Sign in'.